Skip to main content

 Is it better to take the Powerball lump sum or annuity?

 There is no universal answer.
 The annuity provides more total money over 29 years and protects against overspending, but it locks up your wealth for decades.
-The lump sum gives you immediate access and investment flexibility, but you receive significantly less after taxes.
+The lump sum gives you immediate access and investment flexibility, but after taxes you may keep only 40 to 60 cents of every dollar.
 Financial advisors often recommend the lump sum for disciplined investors who can earn returns above the annuity’s 5% annual growth.
 Read our detailed lump sum vs. annuity comparison for a full analysis of both options.

 Already Receiving Lottery Annuity Payments?